 Many half bathrooms or powder rooms have only a small or oddly shaped window.
-Classic or plantation shutters are a simple and attractive addition to any bathroom, and you only need to block half the window to create privacy.
+Classic shutters are a simple and attractive addition to any bathroom, and you only need to block half the window to create privacy.

-Peppy Pops of Color:
+Pops of Color

 A classic Roman shade in a thick and durable material is a standard of style and utility.
 For the bathroom, choose a water-resistant fabric that stands up to moisture.
 A shade like this will last a long time and will guarantee full privacy, but can still be raised to allow light into the room.

 For bathrooms on the ground floor, privacy can be an issue.
-A succession of wood blinds are an unrivaled decision for a number of reasons; they operate simply, are easy to clean, allow for natural light to sneak in between the cracks and hold up to moisture in a wet room.
+A succession of wood blinds is an unrivaled decision for a number of reasons; they operate simply, are easy to clean, allow for natural light to sneak in between the cracks and hold up to moisture in a wet room.
 Although they are a basic choice, they can easily be dressed up by a pair of floaty, sheer curtains hung on either side of the window.

 Create a romantic look in your bathroom with floor-grazing, floaty curtains in a pretty print.
 This style is simple, but feels chic and luxurious and also gives the illusion that the window extends to the floor.
-A pair of delicate, white curtains works well in a variety of bathrooms.
+A pair of delicate, white curtains work well in a variety of bathrooms.
 If you don't have windows in your bathroom, you can recreate this look by using two long window treatments as a shower curtain.